altmann/FluentResults/README.md

 ## Designing errors and success messages

-There are many Result Libraries which stores only simple string messages, but FluentResults stores powerful object-oriented Error and Success objects.
-The advantage is that all relevant information of an error is encapsulated within a class.
-Here is an example:
+There are many Result Libraries which stores only simple string messages.
+FluentResults stores instead powerful object-oriented Error and Success objects.
+The advantage is that all relevant information of an error is encapsulated within one class.

+The classes `Success` and `Error` inherit from the base class `Reason`.
+If at least one `Error` object is in the `Reasons` property then the result indicates a failure and the property `IsSuccess` is false.

+You can create your own `Success` or `Error` classes when you inherit from `Success` or `Error`.

     public class StartDateIsAfterEndDateError : Error
     {